Skylark95/spotify-notifications/README.md

 ## Features
 * Show web notification with song title, artist, and album art
-* Notifcation is shown when [open.spotify.com] is opened and when song changes
+* Notification is shown when [open.spotify.com] is opened and when song changes

 ## License
 [GNU GPLv3](LICENSE)